MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/pagefield/devenv-oncontroladdin-pagefield-trigger.md

 ---
-title: "OnControlAddIn (Page Field) Trigger"
+title: "OnControlAddIn (Page Field) trigger"
-description: "Executed when a control add-in on the client sends event information to the server-side business logic." ms.author: solsen ms.date: 08/15/2024 ms.topic: reference
+description: "Executed when a control add-in on the client sends event information to the server-side business logic." ms.author: solsen ms.date: 08/26/2024 ms.topic: reference
 author: SusanneWindfeldPedersen
+ms.reviewer: solsen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)

-# OnControlAddIn (Page Field) Trigger
+# OnControlAddIn (Page Field) trigger
 > **Version**: _Available or changed with runtime version 1.0._

 Executed when a control add-in on the client sends event information to the server-side business logic.